Content creation has become a ‘must’ for achieving social media success. But what is content, and which type should you be making?

 So, how do you determine which type of content fits your strengths?
-Here’s what we know.
+Let’s find out.

 If you are unsure whether content creation is for you, fear not – it’s likely you’re going to find at least one type that fits your niche.
 You don’t necessarily have to be a professional TikToker or an Instagram influencer – though short-form video content is certainly leading the way these days.
 The word ‘content’ actually refers to many different types of communication.
 Here are just a few: